Did you know crocuses are some of the very earliest plants bees feed on in the spring?

 Rick’s Leo birthday is traditionally celebrated with a flower crown on the morning of his day, honoring the sources of honey and the connections between bees and flowers, the Sun and Leo’s.

-When all the honey supers were coming and going in the honey house during extracting, it’s a great time to scrape the frames to gather the annual propolis supply which got tinctured and used in other ways as a hive medicine.
+When all the honey supers are coming and going in the honey house during extracting, it’s a great time to scrape the frames to gather a propolis supply you can tinctured and used in other ways, from throat sprays to balms.

-Many kinds of tinctures and vinegars being infused and stored before their eventual straining, for use in syrups, elixirs and blends.
+Tnctures and vinegars being infused and stored before their eventual straining, for use in syrups, elixirs and blends back in the days when the shop was still open.

-There’s a particular moment of the year in the fall when the fire colors matched the ridge line of Long Meadow Mt. to the east of Bee Haven when it’s lit up in its brightest seasonal colors.
+There’s a particular moment in the fall when the fire colors match the ridge line colors on Long Meadow Mt. to the east of Bee Haven, when it gets lit up by its brightest seasonal colors and the sun reflection from the west side of the valley.

 The honey extracting line full of frames in extracting season.